apache/freemarker/README.md

 To run all JUnit tests and some other checks, issue `./gradlew check`.
 (Avoid the `test` task, as that will only run the tests of the `core` source set.)

-To generate documentation, issue `./gradlew javadoc` and `./gradlew manualOffline`.
+To generate offline documentation, issue `./gradlew javadoc` and `./gradlew manualOffline`.

 To build the distribution artifacts (the `tgz`-s that people can download), run `./gradlew build`.
 However, for a stable (non-`SNAPSHOT`) version number, you must set up signing, or disable that verification